stym1g/company-review-app-ms/README.md

 To create service registry, goto start.spring.io and generate a project by adding web and Eureka Server dependency.
 Add @EnableEurekaServer annotation for application main class.

+Eureka server url- localhost:8761

+micrometer- for tracing microservices
+Zipking- checing traces and spans on ui
+Zipkin url- localhost:9411

+Best practices
+Use consistent naming convention
+Secure your zepkin server
+districuted tracing comes with some performance impact